page contents

 Assigning homework:

-Homework will be assigned when necessary.
+Homework will be assigned daily.
+This may just be to study, but there will always be something.
 If a student does not complete their classwork, it may be sent as homework.
 Homework is meant to practice and review the skills and information we are learning in class.
-Students will be responsible for writing down their homework assignments, and they will also be posted in our Google classroom.
+Homework will be discussed in class at the beginning and end of class, and will also be posted in our Google classroom.
+It is the students responsibility to get their work done everyday.
+If they do not complete their homework, this results in a conduct mark.
+Some homework is for a small participation grade.
+The students are explicitly told when their homework is going to be for a grade.

-Your student will have a daily send-home folder.
+Your student will have a science/social studies folder.
 This is where their homework handouts will be, as well as all school-wide handouts, classroom announcements, permission slips, or notes sent home.
+There will be a weekly take-home folder for test paper.
 Papers on the left side of the folder can be ‘left’ at home, while papers on the right side should come ‘right’ back to me.

 Late work: